antonibr12/Power-Bi-Projects/README.md

  I spent the majority of the time creating the vizualizations one by one and responding the specific questions.

  Questions.

  What is the total number of ratings?
  What are the total number of shows by Country?
- What are is the percentage of Movies and for Tv Shows?
+ What is the percentage of Movies and for Tv Shows?
  What is the total number of titles in Prime Video?
  What are the Total ratings?
  What are the total genres?